GeorgeDiNicola/serverless-photography-website/README.md

 # serverless-photography-website

-The goal of this project is to create a severless static web application to host on AWS.
+The goal of this project was to create a severless static web application and host it on AWS.

 The website: https://billydenham.com